 Tales of Mystery and Imagination showed that Murphy was still innovating.
 Picked for the 2009 NZ International Film Festival, it was built around music inspired by the writings of Edgar Allen Poe.
 Working on an Apple Mac at home, Murphy mixed concert footage, CGI, and interviews.
 The project reminded Murphy of his early years with Blerta.

 From 2013 Murphy was suddenly getting his due.
-Recipient of a Lifetime Achievement Award at the 2013 Moa NZ Film awards, In 2013 he was also honoured as one of New Zealand's 20 greatest living artists, as an Arts Foundation Arts Icon — the same month a restored, shortened version of his 80s classic Utu won acclaim when it debuted at the NZ Film Festival.
+That year he recieved a Lifetime Achievement Award at the 2013 Moa NZ Film awards, and was named one of New Zealand's 20 greatest living artists, as an Arts Foundation Arts Icon — the same month a restored, shortened version of his 80s classic Utu won acclaim when it debuted at the NZ Film Festival.
 In 2014 he was made an Officer of the NZ Order of Merit in the 2014 New Year Honours.

 - NZ On Screen's collection of Murphy's work includes written pieces by colleagues Alun Bollinger, Derek Morton, Roger Donaldson, and writer Dominic Corry.
-Aside from 2015 autobiography A Life On Film, Murphy wrote in detail about Goodbye Pork Pie for a chapter of Film in Aotearoa New Zealand.
+Aside from 2015 autobiography A Life On Film, Murphy writes about Goodbye Pork Pie in a chapter of 1992 book Film in Aotearoa New Zealand.
 Jonathan Rayner's short book on Murphy was later collected in book New Zealand Filmmakers.
-Goodbye Pork Pie gets extensive coverage in book Shadows on the Wall.
+Goodbye Pork Pie gets extensive coverage in Shadows on the Wall.

 Geoff Murphy, A Life in Film (Auckland: HarperCollinsPublishers,2015)